ngx86/krtk/dashboard_instructions.md

 Organize past feedback requests for easy viewing and sorting.

 #### Layout and Features
-- **Title**: “Your Feedback History”
+- **Title**: "Your Feedback History"
 - **Feedback Cards**:
-  - **Status**: Show “Pending,” “In Progress,” or “Completed” with color-coding (yellow, blue, green).
+  - **Status**: Show "Pending," "In Progress," or "Completed" with color-coding (yellow, blue, green).
   - **Design Title**: Show design name and submission date.
-  - **View Link**: If a design link was provided, show a “View Design” link.
+  - **View Link**: If a design link was provided, show a "View Design" link.
-  - **Mentor Feedback**: For completed requests, display feedback with an expandable “Read more” option if needed.
+  - **Mentor Feedback**: For completed requests, display feedback with an expandable "Read more" option if needed.
-  - **Rating Option**: Include a “Rate This Feedback” button with a 5-star rating system for mentor feedback.
+  - **Rating Option**: Include a "Rate This Feedback" button with a 5-star rating system for mentor feedback.

 - **Filter/Sort Options**:
-  - Allow mentees to filter by status (e.g., “Pending,” “Completed”) or by date (e.g., “Most Recent”).
+  - Allow mentees to filter by status (e.g., "Pending," "Completed") or by date (e.g., "Most Recent").

 ---